99003746/N9_SDLC_CALCULATOR/1_Requirements/README.md

 1) Exponential operation (result=b^x where b=base and x=exponent.
 Input type : integer and float)
    Logarithmic operation (result=log(x) where the input type of x is integer or float) .

-2) Area and perimeter of different geometrical shapes (The input data type used in the scenario are integer and float).
+2) Area and perimeter of different geometrical shapes (The input data type used in the scenario are integer and float) .

-3) Permutation and Combination (result=nPr; input type : integer and result=nCr; input type: integer).
+3) Permutation and Combination (result=nPr; input type : integer and result=nCr; input type: integer) .

-4) using float for Decimal values.
+4) using float for Decimal values .

-5) using int for Integer values.
+5) using int for Integer values .

-6) using Double.
+6) using Double .

-7) calculation of reminder using modulus operator.
+7) calculation of reminder using modulus operator .

-8) using aithmetic operators for calculation of simple interest.
+8) using aithmetic operators for calculation of simple interest .

-9) using required  inputs performing addition operation.

-10) using required  inputs performing subraction operation.

-11) using required  inputs performing division operation.

-12) using required  inputs performing multiplication operation.

-13) if choise x=3,choise y=2 calculate x^y .

-14) if input =H calculate "H" fractorial .

-15) if input = enter variables calculate diffrentiation.

-16) if input = enter variables calculate integration .